rgreminger/tilburg-science-hub/docs/workflow/documenting-data.md

 	* e.g., to assign GDP per capita to a list of countries
 	* e.g., to classify a music label as a major versus independent label
 	* ...
+* data *derived* from secondary data (e.g., a cleaned data set; making explicit how you cleaned the data is important for future use of that data)

 !!! tip
-	Think of "new data" as *any* data that feeds into your project; it really needs not to be "big" data, but can simply consist of a `.csv` file with names and associated labels (e.g., as in the case of countries --> GDP per capita).
+	Think of "new data" as *any* data that feeds into one of the pipeline stages in your project; it really needs not to be "big" data, but can simply consist of a `.csv` file with names and associated labels (e.g., as in the case of countries --> GDP per capita).

 ## Describe your raw data

 Ideally, your data description includes the *very elaborate questions* outlined in `Datasheets for datasets` by Gebru, Timnit, et al. (2018).
 **We strongly** refer you to the [original paper](https://arxiv.org/abs/1803.09010), which explains in detail the seven key ingredients of a proper dataset documentation.
 Below, we have reproduced these questions, and we recommend you to include those as a **`readme.txt`**, together with your datasets.
+For *derived* data, it may be enough to point to a relevant source code file, and provide a list of variables and their operationalization.

 ```
 ==========================================================